iSatishYadav/.net-6-linq-new-features/README.md

 ````

 ## Conclusion
-`.NET 6` previews are bring awesome set of new feautures with every new release.
+`.NET 6` previews are bring awesome set of new features with every new release.
 Let me know in comments which all features you're excited for.

 ## Next Steps
 * Download [`.NET 6`](https://dotnet.microsoft.com/download/dotnet/6.0) today and try out.